Starting to freelance is a lot like starting a business.

 First, you have to develop skills and build your portfolio.
 And then you have to figure out what kind of services you’re going to offer.

-But, the key to getting more work and winning clients is to find the “right” market to sell your services.
+But, the key to getting more work and winning clients is finding the “right” market to sell your services.

-While most experts and more established freelancers may advise you against using freelance sites to offer services, I believe it’s the perfect way for a beginner to start freelancing.
+While I often advise against using freelance marketplaces, I still believe it’s the perfect way for a beginner to start freelancing.

 There are both upsides and downsides to using freelance sites to sell services and find work.
 But, as long as you find the best freelance site that fits your category of work, it will make your life so much simpler.
 It’s how I started my freelance career as well.

 In this post, I will help you find the right platform to offer your services as a beginning freelancer.
-Let’s begin, shall we?
+Let’s dive in.

 Freelance Marketplaces vs Job Boards